memgraph/docs/lab/style-script/gss-functions.md

 sidebar_label: GSS functions
 ---

-## Builtin functions
+## Built-in functions

-Graph Style Script has a large number of builtin functions.
-With this functions you can achieve the right style for your graph.
+Graph Style Script has a large number of built-in functions.
+With these functions, you can achieve the right style for your graph.

 ### `Add(value1, [value2, value3,...])`